Overview

 The successful student in this program will demonstrate a variety of skills and abilities including manual dexterity, arm-hand steadiness and multi-limb coordination; visual color discrimination and near vision; reasoning, information ordering and problem-solving; and communication with supervisors, peers and subordinates.
 In addition, students must be able to perform general physical activities like climbing, lifting, walking, stooping and handling materials and must be able to climb a 6-foot ladder.

 Apprentice electrical jobs in residential, commercial and industrial areas are open to Mitchell Tech graduates.
 Positions are available with electrical contractors and maintenance companies and with regional substations and utility companies.
 Incoming students are licensed as apprentice electricians in South Dakota.
-Upon completion of the Electrical Construction and Maintenance program, an Mitchell Tech graduate receives 2000 hours towards certification as a journeyman with a South Dakota electrician’s license.
+Upon completion of the Electrical Construction and Maintenance program, a Mitchell Tech graduate receives 2,000 hours towards certification as a journeyman with a South Dakota electrician’s license.

 Curriculum